ptvu3/ptvu3.github.io/_pages/background.md

 ======
 * Technical skills:
   * Proficient in R and Python
-  * Familiar with SAS, Linux/Unix, ArcGIS, Git, REDCap and Medidata
+  * Familiar with Java, SAS, Linux/Unix, Git, REDCap and Medidata
 * Languages:
   * Native in Vietnamese
   * Fluent in English